jamie2210/CI_MS3_RR/TESTING.md

 ### __Accessibility__

-To ensure the site is accesible as possible I have taken the following steps;
+To ensure the site is accessible as possible I have taken the following steps;

 - Using semantic HTML.
 - Descriptive alt attributes on images.
 - Label functions and links to ensure clarity of the roles of each button, icon or clickable feature.
 - Ensuring that there is a sufficient colour contrast throughout the site (There are contrast flags throughout the WAVE reporting but I am happy with the way the site is represented in these case as a low contrast was my intention and part of the design.
-I am happy with the visiblility of each flag so have left them as they are and they are all labelled with descriptions.)
+I am happy with the visibility of each flag so have left them as they are and they are all labelled with descriptions.)

 [Wave accessibility](#https://wave.webaim.org/) was used to test the websites accessibility

-All pass with no errors apart from the forms as the drop down option has no form label which is a Materialize feature and something I can not adjust.
+All pass with no errors apart from the forms as the drop down option has no form label which is a Materialize feature and something I cannot adjust.

-Due to the log in WAVE can only access limited links these are sahred for demonstration to how the rest of the sites pages are structured for optimal accessibility.
+Due to the log in WAVE can only access limited links, these are shared for demonstration to how the rest of the sites pages are structured for optimal accessibility.

 Logged Out Home [results](https://wave.webaim.org/report#/https://rave-reviews-app.herokuapp.com/)